boylesoftware/x2node-dbos/README.md

 * `testFailed` - The supplied patch may have contained `test` operations (see _JSON Patch_ specification).
 If so, those matched records, for which the test failed were not updated by the DBO.
 The `test` patch operation failure is not considered a DBO error.
 If it happens for a record, the record is left alone and the DBO continues on to the rest of the matched records.
 However, if a `test` failed for any of the matched records, the `testFailed` flag in the update operation result object will be set to `true`.
 Also note, that the records, for which `test` failed, may appear partially modified in the `records` array, even though those partial modifications were never flushed to the database by the DBO.

 * `failedRecordIds` - If `testFailed` is `true`, this is an array with ids of those records in the `records` array, for which the `test` patch operation failed.

+Note, that if the update DBO participates in a larger transaction, it places an "exclusive" lock on the matched records.

 ## Delete DBO